yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK for Android(en).md

 * **setAdChoicesPosition** use this property to specify where the AdChoicesView should be placed.
 Default is YumiNativeAdOptions.POSITION_TOP_RIGHT.
 * **setAdAttributionPosition** use this property to specify where the Ad text view should be placed.
 Default is YumiNativeAdOptions.POSITION_TOP_LEFT.
 * **setAdAttributionText** use this property to specify the Ad text.
 Default is “Ad”.
 * **setAdAttributionTextColor** use this property to specify the Ad text color.
-Default is gray.
+Default is white.
 * **setAdAttributionBackgroundColor** use this property to specify the Ad text background color。Default is gray.
 * **setAdAttributionTextSize** use this property to specify the Ad text font size.
 Default is 10.
 * **setHideAdAttribution** use this property to hide the Ad text.
 Default is display.